confluentinc/ksql/docs/installation/server-config/index.rst

 Configuration parameters can be set for KSQL queries, the Kafka Admin Client, the KSQL Server, the Kafka Streams API, the Kafka Producer, and the Kafka Consumer.

-These can all be configured via the ``/etc/ksql/ksql-server.properties`` file.
+These can all be configured via a properties file.

 .. important:: KSQL Server configuration settings take precedence over those set in the KSQL CLI.
 For example, if a value
                for ``ksql.streams.replication.factor`` is set in both the KSQL Server and KSQL CLI, the KSQL Server value is used.